 As Danya Rumore is fond of saying: “Conflict just is.”

-Rumore is director of the Wallace Stegner Center’s Environmental Dispute Resolution (EDR) Program, where increasingly the focus is on teaching the kinds of skills that can turn inevitable differences into what she calls “elegant solutions,” co-created by the very people who are at odds.
+Rumore is director of the Wallace Stegner Center’s Environmental Dispute Resolution (EDR) program, where increasingly the focus is on teaching the kinds of skills that can turn inevitable differences into what she calls “elegant solutions,” co-created by the very people who are at odds.

 “We’re never going to see eye-to-eye about everything,” Rumore says, “and we need to harness the generative potential of that to learn, grow, and create new and better things.”

-To advance its mission of fostering a culture of collaboration, the EDR Program offers a Collaboration Certificate Course geared to mid- and upper-level professionals whose work centers around environmental and natural resources issues.
+To advance its mission of fostering a culture of collaboration, the EDR program offers a Collaboration Certificate course geared to mid- and upper-level professionals whose work centers around environmental and natural resources issues.
 Now in its sixth year, the course has graduated over 100 participants, representing a who’s who of Western governmental agencies, industries, environmental organizations and outdoors enthusiast groups, such as Breathe Utah, Rio Tinto Kennecott, Snowbird, and the U.S. Forest Service.

-The 84-hour, highly-interactive professional training is offered virtually over six months, and is co-taught by Rumore and Nedra Chandler, associate director of the EDR Program.
+The 84-hour, highly-interactive professional training is offered virtually over six months, and is co-taught by Rumore and Nedra Chandler, associate director of the EDR program.
 The course teaches the “art and science” of effective collaboration and conflict resolution through lectures, exercises, negotiation simulations and a “situation assessment” project, in which students assess opportunities for collaboration around a real-world issue.

 Collaboration is “not just kumbaya, let’s all get along,” says Rumore.
 “It’s not just ‘be nice.’
 It’s not just getting together and talking.
 And it’s not the same as compromise,” where the results are often watered-down versions of what each side wants and no one is happy with the outcome.
 Instead, if the process is done well, the different factions in a conflict work together to negotiate creative solutions that meet everyone’s “core needs.”

-Instead of a metaphorical pie that needs to be split up, “this is about expanding the pie,” notes Tara Hetz, a graduate student in Parks, Recreation and Tourism, who is taking the course this year.
+Instead of a metaphorical pie that needs to be split up, “this is about expanding the pie,” notes Tara Hetz, a graduate student in parks, recreation and tourism who is taking the course this year.

 The first step, originally articulated in the four-decade best-seller “Getting to Yes,” is to get past “positions” (“There should be no mountain bikes on hiking trails, period!”) and instead try to discern each side’s underlying “interests” (let’s make sure trails are safe).
 When we’re stuck insisting on our positions, Rumore notes, “there’s a good chance we might both lose.”

-To get to the bottom of what stakeholders really want in a complicated environmental issue, Chandler says the EDR Program teaches course participants to come at problems with a curious, beginner’s mind, the way a 5th grader might, avoiding assumptions.
-She calls it The Nine Whys, because it often takes asking “why” that many times to figure out the underlying wishes of people in conflict.
-“The hardest thing to learn,” says Chandler, “is to listen to learn, not listen to fix.”
+To get to the bottom of what stakeholders really want in a complicated environmental issue, Chandler says the EDR program teaches course participants to come at problems with a curious, beginner’s mind, the way a fifth-grader might, avoiding assumptions.
+She calls it the Nine Whys, because it often takes asking “why” that many times to figure out the underlying wishes of people in conflict.

 Take, for example, the perennial conflict between cattle grazers and conservation groups over grazing on public lands.
 By digging deep to understand the whys behind their positions, the parties can help illuminate the interests of both sides.
 A conservation group might be saying “no grazing on this land ever!” (a position), when the interest is a concern about keeping the land healthy.
 The grazer’s position might be “don’t tell me where I can graze my cattle!,” when the underlying need is protecting a way of life and making a living.